metanull-operator/eth2-grafana/README.md

 ![Eth2 Grafana Dashboard for Prysm](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/images/eth2-grafana-dashboard-pyrmont.jpg)

-Host stats require Prometheus node_exporter, and ping stats require Prometheus blackbox_exporter.
-Panels requiring these modules can be manually removed from the dashboard after installation.
+Host stats require node_exporter, ping stats require blackbox_exporter, and ETH price requires blackbox_exporter.
+Panels requiring these modules can be manually removed from the dashboard after installation if you choose not to install these additional components.

 ## High Level Installation
-This installation assumes that you are running Prysm, Grafana, Prometheus, node_exporter, and blackbox_exporter on the same system, and that only default ports are used.
+This installation assumes that you are running Prysm, Grafana, Prometheus, node_exporter, blackbox_exporter, and json_exporter on the same system, and that only default ports are used.

 1. Install [node_exporter](https://github.com/prometheus/node_exporter) if you would like to see system information, such as CPU utilization, memory use, CPU temperature, disk usage, and network traffic.
-1. If you would like to see ping (network latency) information, install [blackbox_exporter] using the following configuration file.
+2. If you would like to see ping (network latency) information, install [blackbox_exporter](https://github.com/prometheus/blackbox_exporter) using the following configuration file.

 ```
 modules: